edwindj/cspa_rest/doc/REST_interface.md

 A service will apply semantic versioning: a client can ask for a specific version of the service in the HEAD using

-`accept-version=<version number>`  where the version is a semantic versio number.
+`Accept-Version=<version number>`  where the version is a semantic versio number.
 If omitted, it will by default use the latest version of the service.

 # Open ends